When to Apply Photometry-Based Inspection to Maximize ROI

 About Radiant ProMetric® Imaging Systems

 The Radiant Vision Systems ProMetric family of imaging colorimeters and photometers is designed to address high-volume inspection of devices requiring absolute quality in assembly, surface quality, and light & color accuracy.
 ProMetric cameras are photometry-based inspection systems engineered for light measurement and calibrated to simulate human perception of light and color.
-They feature scientific-grade CCD sensors with resolution up to 29 megapixels.
-These sensors capture pixel-level measurements of assemblies and displays, inter- and intra-character luminance measurements, uniformity inspection for unpredictable errors in unprogrammed locations, and precision classification of surface defects (such as dents, scratches, and smudges) using the camera's extremely high dynamic range (up to 73 dB).
+They feature extremely high-resolution, scientific-grade image sensors.
+These sensors capture pixel-level measurements of assemblies and displays, inter- and intra-character luminance measurements, uniformity inspection for unpredictable errors in unprogrammed locations, and precision classification of surface defects (such as dents, scratches, and smudges) using the camera's extremely high dynamic range (above 59 dB).
 These systems can detect subtle differences in contrast—in displays or product surfaces and assemblies—making determinations about the type and scope of defects that result in actionable errors, while bringing speed, objectivity, repeatability, and quantifiable data to production.

 Available with both photometric and machine vision tools within Radiant software, ProMetric inspection systems enable manufacturers from electronics to automotive industries to integrate the same turnkey system in display measurement, assembly verification, surface inspection, view angle performance, and dimensional gauging.
 Radiant imagers meet the requirements of high-speed production operations, combining the benefits of automation with the accuracy of human visual perception.